 What is Selenium?
 Getting started with Automation Testing

-Therefore, through this blog we will try to cover all aspects of Selenium.
-After reading the whole blog, you will be able to know the fact that what lies at the core of your next job role if you are enthusiastic to learn Automation testing method using Selenium.
+Therefore, through this blog, we will try to cover all aspects of Selenium.
+After reading the whole blog, you will be able to know the fact that what lies at the core of your next job role if you are enthusiastic to learn the Automation testing method using Selenium.

-Right now, it has taken over the traditional quality assurance methodologies in IT industries worldwide and has set a benchmark in terms of Quality Assurances because it is fully automated and one of the most demanded expertise that is required in the industry is “Selenium Certification”.
+Right now, it has taken over the traditional quality assurance methodologies in IT industries worldwide and has set a benchmark in terms of Quality assurance because it is fully automated, and one of the most demanded expertise that is required in the industry is “Selenium Certification”.

 What is Selenium?

-The good thing is that you can automate the testing of software and mobile applications by using the other available tools like: RFT from IBM, QPT by HP, Appium etc.
+The good thing is that you can automate the testing of software and mobile applications by using other available tools like: RFT from IBM, QPT by HP, Appium, etc.

-This blog is also focused on the testing and quality analysis of the dynamic web applications and the reasons that makes the Selenium the best solution to achieve/fulfil this purpose.
+This blog is also focused on the testing and quality analysis of the dynamic web applications and the reasons that make Selenium the best solution to achieve/fulfill this purpose.

-Well first thing first.
-We discussed above that Selenium is open source, which means that you don’t need to pay for the licensing in order to use this tool and this is one of the main and major reason for the popularity of this trend in Automation Testing.
+Well, first things first.
+We discussed above that Selenium is open source, which means that you don’t need to pay for the licensing in order to use this tool and this is one of the main and major reasons for the popularity of this trend in Automation Testing.

-The following are benefits and advantages of using Selenium:
+The following are the benefits and advantages of using Selenium

 • The Quality Analyst can use any of these programming platforms to write the test scripts: C#, PHP, .NET, Java, Python, Ruby & Perl.